tprasadtp/ubuntu-post-install/docs/clioptions.md

 Just a quick way to delete logs generated by this script.

 !!! warning "Flag priority"
-    If you pass `-l` in the beginning rest of the commands will be ignored, as the script exits after deleting the log!
+    If you pass `-l`  rest of the commands will be ignored, as the script exits after deleting the log!

 ## Keep downloaded DEB files